 Blood clots in the heart have various causes, such as an irregular heartbeat and damage to coronary artery walls.
-These blood clots can cause serious symptoms and may require immediate medical intervention.
+Blood clots can cause serious symptoms and may require immediate medical intervention.

 Excessive blood clotting can have